LordCocoNut/pocong/README.md

 - [ ] Fix js definitions and polish the code to make it as natural to use as possible without digging around
 - [ ] Add pinia integration
 - [ ] Add http package support
+- [ ] Add default endpoint response model that will be the axios returned one

 ## Usage
 To start with, you have to configure the plugin for the app.
 The folowing code is just an example.
 It is recommended to specify